Inspiration

 For the purposes of this tapping, I’m going to focus on general stress and anxiety about focusing and getting the task or tasks done.

-Starting on the Karate Chop Point: “Even though I feel stressed and anxious about focusing and getting this done, I accept myself anyway” (feel free to replace with any other emotions that have come up for you)
+Starting on the Side of the Hand: “Even though I feel stressed and anxious about focusing and getting this done, I accept myself anyway” (feel free to replace with any other emotions that have come up for you)

-Again on the Karate Chop Point: “Even though I just can’t seem to focus, and I’m stressed and anxious about getting this done, I accept myself anyway”
+Again on the Side of the Hand: “Even though I just can’t seem to focus, and I’m stressed and anxious about getting this done, I accept myself anyway”

-One last time on the Karate Chop Point: “Even though I really want to focus, but I just can’t seem to because I’m stressed and feel anxious about getting this done, I accept myself anyway”
+One last time on the Side of the Hand: “Even though I really want to focus, but I just can’t seem to because I’m stressed and feel anxious about getting this done, I accept myself anyway”

 Now we’ll go through all the points: